-This intensive 11-month program is open only to individuals who have received a Bachelor of Science degree from the Johns Hopkins University Police Executive Leadership (PELP) or Public Safety Aspiring Leaders programs.
+This intensive 11-month, 30-credit master's program is open only to individuals who have earned a Bachelor of Science degree from the Johns Hopkins University Police Executive Leadership (PELP) or Public Safety Aspiring Leaders programs.

-The curriculum covers areas including leadership, change management, building quality organizations, management decision making, and ethics and integrity.
+The curriculum covers such topics as leadership, change management, building quality organizations, management decision making, and ethics and integrity.